Filtrations and Buildings: -graduations on smooth affine groups

-each $X(\lambda)$ is a connected finite étale cover of $S$ and $\Gamma(X/S)=\Gamma(X_{\eta}/\eta)$. \end{lem} \begin{proof} The morphism $X\rightarrow S$ is separated by \cite[2.7.1]{EGA4.2} and étale by \cite[17.7.3]{EGA4.4}.
-Since valuation rings are normal integral domains, it remains to establish the last claims.
-Suppose therefore that $S$ is irreducible and geometrically unibranch with generic point $\eta$.
+each $X(x)$ is a connected finite étale cover of $S$, and $\Gamma(X/S)=\Gamma(X_{s}/s)$.\nomenclature[Gamma(X/S)]{$\Gamma (X/S)$}{Sections of a morphism $X \rightarrow S$.} \end{enumerate} \end{lem} \begin{proof} The morphism $X\rightarrow S$ is separated by \cite[2.7.1]{EGA4.2} and étale by \cite[17.7.3]{EGA4.4}.
+Since valuation rings are normal integral domains, thus irreducible and geometrically unibranch, it remains to establish $(1)$ and $(2)$.

+Suppose first that $S$ is irreducible and geometrically unibranch with generic point $\eta$.
 Then by \cite[18.10.7]{EGA4.4} applied to $X\rightarrow S$,

 thus $X(\lambda)$ is already étale over $S$.
 Fix an étale covering $\{S_{i}\rightarrow S\}$ trivializing $X$, so that $X\times_{S}S_{i}=Q_{i,S_{i}}$ for some set $Q_{i}$.
 Using \cite[18.10.7]{EGA4.4} again, we may assume that each $S_{i}$ is connected, in which case we obtain decompositions